 A fungal infection on the skin can be itchy and annoying, but when it gets under the nails, it causes lasting damage.
 The nails become brittle, thickened, and discolored.
 They may crumble or separate from the nail bed.
 Over-the-counter creams that treat other fungal infections usually don't work on the nails.
-Your doctor may prescribe stronger medication or recommend removing damaged nails.
+Your doctor may prescribe stronger medication or recommend removing damaged nails or trying laser treatments.

 A blister is a liquid-filled bubble on the outer layer of the skin.
 It's caused by rubbing or pressure.
 You can get blisters from wearing poorly fitted shoes, from start-and-stop sports such as basketball, or sports that require equipment.
 Think: baseball, pole vaulting, weight-lifting, or tennis.
 Blisters will heal on their own.
 Keep them clean, dry, and bandaged.
 Avoid popping them.

 If you're a serious runner, you may get the occasional black toenail.
 The discoloration comes from bleeding or bruising under the nail.
 This may happen when your toe repeatedly hits the top or front of your shoe during intense training.
 It's usually not painful and will heal on its own.
 Wearing shoes with enough toe room can help.
 Check with your doctor if it doesn't go away.
 Rarely, melanoma can appear as a black area in the nail.